grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 For the purpose of this demonstration, we are using a Linux (Ubuntu Server) machine.
 The instructions will be the same for any Linux distribution.

 The following configuration changes are required to allow the k6 instance to use the full network capacity of the server.
-Detailed information about these settings can be found in our [OS Fine tuning article](/misc/fine-tuning-os).
+Detailed information about these settings can be found in our [OS fine-tuning article](/misc/fine-tuning-os).

 <div class="code-group" data-props='{}'>